diegomura/react-pdf-site/docs/quick-start.md

 ### 3. Choose where to render the document

-React-pdf enables you to render the document in three different environments: **web** and **server**.
+React-pdf enables you to render the document in two different environments: **web** and **server**.
 The process is essentially the same, but catered to needs of each environment.

 #### Save in a file